hallettj/hallettj.github.com/source/_posts/2017-01-03-flow-cookbook-react.markdown

 Where `DefaultProps`, `Props`, and `State` can be whatever object types you want.
-If you don't want to use any of those parameters, use the type `void` instead.
+For any parameter that you don't want to use, give the type `void` instead.
+For example, a component that has no internal state gets `void` for its state type parameter.

 If you use `defaultProps`, the props type should include types for *all* props - even those that have default values.